OUR LOGO

-We recognize that human beings cannot live without ideals, without transcendence, without truth.
-In effect, there can be no humanity without God.
+We recognize that human beings cannot live without Ideals, without Transcendence, without Truth, without Beauty: there is no humanity without God.
+And all four are magnifications of a celebratory soul.

 The term “postil” comes from the first “Renaissance,” which defined the Carolingian Age (in the ninth century AD).

-In the spirit of such reflections, on matters both spiritual and worldly, we want to revive the true humanist role of the postil, where the purpose of learning is not the acquisition of power, but the strengthening of faith.
+In the spirit of such reflections, on matters both spiritual and worldly, we want to revive the role of the postil, where the purpose of learning is not the acquisition of power, but the strengthening of faith.

 Thus, The Postil Magazine stands both as comment on the ways of the world and as a gloss to the building of Christendom.